AlinaKriutchenko/Data-Engineering/Pipeline/Data-Ingestion-from-the-Django-API-Endpoint.md

 ### A loop to get an url from the Django API endpoint.

 The authorization token required. <br/> Every url contains a single record.
-The following url receive by using 'next'. <br/> The 'next' is a method that returns a prepared request object for the next request in a redirection.
+The following url receives by using 'next'. <br/> The 'next' is a method that returns a prepared request object for the next request in a redirection.

 https://www.w3schools.com/python/ref_requests_response.asp <br/>
 https://docs.python-requests.org/en/latest/